- Graduate Diploma in Employment and Labour Relations Law

 - interpret and transmit their knowledge, skills and ideas to professional specialist and non-specialist audiences

-- Apply their knowledge and skills to demonstrate autonomy, expert judgment, adaptability and responsibility as a practitioner and learner in the field of employment and labour relations law.
+Apply their knowledge and skills, as a practitioner and learner in the field of employment and labour relations law, to demonstrate:

 Advanced understanding of the changing knowledge base in the relevant area of law

 The specialist focus of the Melbourne Law Masters, the constant review and renewal of subjects and courses, the range and expertise of instructors from Australia and around the world, and regular advice from our advisory boards combine to ensure that courses and subjects reflect emerging knowledge and ideas

 Ability to evaluate and synthesise existing knowledge in the area